Our History by Mark Button

 I joined the business in the early 1980s, I learnt all aspects of the business from Eddie.
 I became managing director of Barneys after my father died at the end of 2008.

 The business is very different to the one my father started all those years ago.
 People’s tastes have changed, a far greater range of products is now available and people are far more health conscious.
 Having said all of this the principles of running a successful fish and shellfish business are still the same; work starts at 4am come rain or shine, preparing eels is still a hard, time consuming and extremely skilled business, the customer is always right (well mostly) and quality is everything.

-Barneys moved from Chamber Street in 2019 and are now fully based at Billingsgate Fish Market.
+Barneys moved from Chamber Street and is now fully based at Billingsgate Fish Market.

-There are usually nine full-time members of staff operating at our Billingsgate shop and factory, Mark, Ernie, Simon, Billy, Alan, Harry, Richard, Will and Alan Q. We also a new member of Staff, Charis who works behind the scenes ensuring that the operation of Barneys goes smoothly.
+There are usually eight full-time members of staff operating at our Billingsgate shop and factory, Mark, Ernie, Simon, Alan B, Harry, Richard, and Alan Q. We also a new member of Staff, Charis who works behind the scenes ensuring that the operation of Barneys goes smoothly.